UK Deters Russian Subs Near Critical Undersea Cables

 Healey revealed that the Royal Navy deployed a Type 23 frigate HMS St Albans, RFA Tidespring, and Merlin helicopters to track all three Russian submarines.
 Norway also participated in tracking the Russian activity.
 The operation was conducted while much of the world's attention was focused on conflicts in the Middle East.

-According to Healey, one of the submarines was an Akula-class nuclear-powered attack submarine, while the other two were spy submarines from Russia’s Main Directorate of Deep Sea Research (GUGI).
+According to Healey, one of the submarines was an Akula-class nuclear-powered attack submarine, which he described as a 'likely decoy' to divert attention away from the other two spy submarines from Russia’s Main Directorate of Deep Sea Research (GUGI).
 These specialist vessels are designed for surveying underwater infrastructure during peacetime and sabotaging it in conflict.
 The activity occurred within the UK's exclusive economic zone but not its territorial waters.

 Healey emphasized that the Russian vessels were eventually deterred from continuing their operations after being monitored for over a month.
 There is no evidence of damage to any underwater infrastructure.
 The UK government has previously announced a defense agreement with Norway to protect communication lines in the North Atlantic, forming a joint fleet of anti-submarine warships.
 This pact is part of a response to a 30% increase in Russian ships' presence in U.K. waters over the last two years.